-(2) Subrule (1)(b) does not apply if the information does not disclose -

-- (a) the name or personal particulars of the person who cleared the goods in respect of which the origin determination or re-determination was made; - (b) the name and contact details of the person who supplied the goods; or - (c) the selling price or other particulars of the contract between the person who cleared the goods and the supplier. - (3) Information referred to in subrule (1) - - (a) may be published on the SARS website; and - (b) does not bind any person, including the customs authority, except to the extent set out in section 158(1)(a) and (b).
+- (2) Subrule (1)(b) does not apply if the information does not disclose - - (a) the name or personal particulars of the person who cleared the goods in respect of which the origin determination or re-determination was made; - (b) the name and contact details of the person who supplied the goods; - (c) the selling price or other particulars of the contract between the person who cleared the goods and the supplier; or - (d) any other information that may prejudicially affect the competitive position of a person referred to in paragraph (a) or (b). - (3) Information referred to in subrule (1) - - (a) may be published on the SARS website; and - (b) does not bind any person, including the customs authority, except to the extent set out in section 158(1)(a) and (b).